 All life is narrative, well at least narrative is how we perceive the structure of the cosmos, derive meaning, use language, and develop community.
 That seems to be a universal experience.
 I cannot imagine teaching informally or formally without narrative, without telling stories.
 So in the undergraduate or graduate classroom, or in alternative adult education, I do tell.
 I am aware that considerable contemporary research has indicated the value and effectiveness of story in teaching/learning, but I often structure the class period itself as a narrative plot.
-The class Read the rest of this entry »
+The class Read more »

 Stories and songs are natural teachers and create natural paths to literacy.